This Is What Will Happen To Bitcoin In A Recession (It’s Not Recession Proof)

 From June 2021 to November 2021, the USD and Bitcoin moved in a positive correlation.
 Both USD and Bitcoin were increasing in strength.
 Since November 2021, the DXY has continued to push higher while Bitcoin has fallen over 75% from all-time highs.
 This relationship between USD and Bitcoin is an important one, particularly during recessions, when cash is often touted as ‘King’.
 If the demand for cash is high, which would drive the strength of the USD, Bitcoin is likely to suffer in the medium to long term.

-Importantly, where these two assets diverge is the effects from inflation.
+Importantly, where these two assets diverge is the effects of inflation.
 The amount of USD in circulation has exponentially increased since the Covid-19 pandemic.
 Over 80% of all USD in existence was printed since January 2020.
 This has devalued all USD in circulation and increased the price of goods and services for all.
 However, with a limited supply of 21 million, Bitcoin does not suffer from the same problem.

-Is Bitcoin Immune To A Recession?
+Bitcoin Is Not Immune To A Recession

 Bitcoin is not immune to a recession.
 Just like stocks, crashes have become part of the crypto cycle and many in the industry believe that each crash is necessary to remove inefficient projects and leave room for successful innovations to grow.
 The price of Bitcoin has declined several times in the past 13 years.
 Like most assets, as Bitcoin has entered price discovery mode and has recorded a new all-time high, the price eventually needs to cool off which leads to a correction.
 Let’s look at an example.

 In 2013, Bitcoin prices retraced 80% from an all-time high of $1000.
 In 2017, Bitcoin prices retraced 84% from an all-time high of $20,000.
-In 2020, Bitcoin prices dropped by 63% as a result of the Covid-19 pandemic.
+In 2020, Bitcoin prices dropped by 63% due to the COVID-19 pandemic.
 In 2021, Bitcoin prices began to retrace from an all-time high of $69,000.
 At the time of writing, the bottom of that bear market has not been clearly established.

 Example of Bitcoin Retracements